 The wiring of the CI-1 is very similar to the LSI-16, except in a few minor ways.
 To begin with, all of the connections that are found on the LSI-16 (apart from the option module slots) are also found on the CI-1.
 When interfacing to a fire detection system you still need to wire all of the connections to the CI-1 however for any unused inputs and outputs the CI -1 will provide all of the proper terminations as well.
 If a Monitored Output is used the installer must disconnect the relevant output from the CI-1 and provide their own 22kΩ resistor at the far end of the line being monitored.
 See the below figure for LSI-16 and CI-1 interconnects.

 System Fault Relay Connection

 The System Fault Relay is used for informing external devices or sounding an alarm that indicates a System Fault has been triggered.
-System fault conditions are detailed earlier in this document.
 The system fault relay connection has both a ‘normally open’ and ‘normally closed’ setting and both may be used at the same time.

 LSI-16 without a CI-1